-This one-semester course teaches students to create and sustain social value through collaborations in the community.
+This one-semester course, required of all students in the Bachelor of Music program, teaches Curtis musicians to create and sustain social value through faculty-led, community-based service opportunities.
 In addition to work on projects conceived by the chair of career studies, participants also:

 CAP seeks to empower the next generation of leaders in classical music.
 CAP participants design and implement unique performance projects that combine artistry with invention, leadership with advocacy, and citizenship with community.
 In collaboration with partner organizations, CAP offers additional training in: